vives-dust/frontend-old/README.md

 # dust-frontend
-The frontend of the dust project.
+The front-end of the dust project.
 This project was made to give an overview and show all dust devices that are planted in the ground.
-This frontend also gives a summeray of the sensors that are connected to a device.
+This front-end also gives a summary of the sensors that are connected to a device.
 And can display all values for each sensor if wished.

 ## Staging server